dragonflydb/dragonfly-operator/monitoring/grafana-guide.md

 This doc assumes that you have setup the necessary Prometheus resources to monitor dragonfly pods.
 Please refer to [pod-monitor-guide](podMonitorGuide.md) for further information on PodMonitor setup.
+If you already have Grafana instance in your cluster, use `grafana-dashboard.json` to import the dashboard.

 ## Step 1: Install Grafana helm chart